 Pilot: (To the rest of the bridge crew) "No matter what happens, we land this aircraft, is that understood?"

-The DVD chapter that he does it in is appropriately titled "Get off my plane."
+- The DVD chapter that he does it in is appropriately titled "Get off my plane."

 - Halo Two's Taking the Bullet for Air Force One.
 Quite apart from being a ridiculously brave act, the sheer skill and timing required surely put that 'Eagle driver' on the same tier of airmanship as Wedge Antilles (Star Wars) and Hoban Washburne (Firefly)!

 - And then the Kazakh pilot's victory roll is punctuated by Halo Lead's Sidewinder.
 I hadn't growled "Yeah!" that loud since Aragorn felled Lurtz.

 - Really, the whole sequence with Halo Flight rescuing the plane qualifies from the Vice President's order to "order our fighters back into their airspace.
 Order them to use any and all means to protect the President" to the "OH SHIT!" the MIG pilots display when the Flight shows up.
 Awesome.

-When the Russian soldiers gun down Radek and company just before they leave on a helicopter.
+- When the Russian soldiers gun down Radek and company just before they leave on a helicopter.